aedart/athenaeum/docs/archive/next/etags/evaluator/rfc9110/if-range.md

 ## Applicable

-When the request method is `GET` and both `Range` and `If-Range` headers are present, and the resource supports range requests.
+When the request method is `GET`, both `Range` and `If-Range` headers are present, and the resource supports range requests.

 ## Condition